junh1024/junh1024-Documents/Games/EV Nova Guide.md

 - Medical supplies  on Earth (Sol) >  Equipment on Port Kane (Kania) > Luxury goods on Europa (Sol), modified Barry route

 Those 2 are some trade routes I have used.
 You start out with a Shuttle, but you can hire Cargo Drone(s) when you feel comfortable.
 Used escorts can be cheaper.
 Move on to Terrapins, IDA Frigates, then Pegasi as you accumulate credits.
 A Leviathan is not suggested since "they hold 4x as much cargo as a Pegasus, but cost 6x as much" (EVula Survival Guide).
 Terrapins are terrible if you're driving them yourself because it's so frustrating to land 1.
 But not if it's being driven by the CPU.
 Keep in mind that you need some credits in reserve because you will need to pay your escorts daily.
 Otherwise they will defect and you will lose your cargo.
 When you get 10-20M cr, it's time to buy a good ship.

+Old EVN guides may mention about a route by buying Opals from Thror and selling them on Thraine known as the imfamous "gefjon run".
+Unfortunately over a few patches from 1.01 - 1.05, pirates were added & the run removed.

 ## Ship